facebookarchive/AsyncDisplayKit/docs/_docs/containers-asnodecontroller.md

 To use this feature, you will need to import "ASNodeController+Beta.h"
 </div>

-The ASDK team has many exciting ideas for expanding `ASNodeController`.
+The Texture team has many exciting ideas for expanding `ASNodeController`.
 Follow along [here](https://github.com/facebook/AsyncDisplayKit/issues/2964) if you'd like to participate in shaping the future of node controllers.

 For now, `ASNodeController` remains a simple, but powerful class.

 ### Example

-The [example project](https://github.com/facebook/AsyncDisplayKit/pull/2945) attached in the initial PR modifies the normal [ASDKgram](https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram) project to use an `ASNodeController`.
+The [example project](https://github.com/texturegroup/texture/pull/2945) attached in the initial PR modifies the normal [ASDKgram](https://github.com/texturegroup/texture/tree/master/examples/ASDKgram) project to use an `ASNodeController`.
 This `PhotoCellNodeController` is used to manage the fetching of the comments data for a photo in a photo feed, once the photo enters the preload range.
 This node controller allows us to separate the preloading logic from where it previously existed in the `PhotoCellNode` "view" class.

 To convert ASDKgram to use an `ASNodeController`, we first create a `PhotoCellNodeController` class.